 CEO announces that effective March 1, 2021 the foundation will accept applications from residents of Waterbury CT.
 Within a month of the announcement, 79 Waterbury children were awarded scholarships.

-CEO currently serves up to 400 scholars per year at over 40 private and parochial accredited schools in Connecticut.
+CEO currently serves almost 400 scholars per year at over 40 private and parochial accredited schools in Connecticut.